ricardomm7/leaflink/docs/sprintC/us022/01.requirements-engineering/Readme.md

     * Starting date of the task

 * Selected data:
-    * Green Space (from a list of green spaces managed by the GSM)
+    * Entry in the To-Do List
-    * Task on the To-Do List
+    * Progress status

 **Output Data:**